KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/project_settings.rst

 Thumbnails
 ~~~~~~~~~~

 The Audio and Video thumbnails are shown in the :ref:`timeline`.
-They can also be enabled/disabled through buttons in the status bar.
+They can also be enabled/disabled through buttons in the :ref:`status_bar`.

 Proxy Clips Tab